GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/steps.md

-# How to create module
+# How to create a module

-In this tutorial, you will learn, how to create a simple node with few tasks, add custom observer to it.
+In this tutorial, you will learn how to create a simple node with few tasks and add a custom observer to it.

 For the purpose of this tutorial, we will implement a regression node, which will process last N served data.